jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 AVOCADO will make graphic of this

+AVOCADO... where to put this:

+Need to add  "deep work" and the value of uninterrupted time for an analyst

 ### Informatics project pitfalls

 One common misconception is that informatics research projects work out more often or are faster than wet bench experimental research projects.
 This is however not necessarily true and informatics projects are just as likely to fail and often take more time than one might expect.
 However, one advantage of having an informatics team member on a project is that there is ample free data available to add to or shift or reframe a study if necessary.
 This is important to keep in mind when advising your mentees and guiding the planning of their projects.